EZZYRAZE/instagramphoto/README.md

 # instagramphoto

-this is instagram photo feed project.
+this is instagram post feed project.